Wytchwulf/auld-guard/README.md

 ## Docker Compose - Wetty / Nginx / Certbot

 This project is a proof of concept, so I'll not be keeping it.
-One of the benefits of spinning these projects up on containers is that I can experiment with a variety of programs without the hassle of vitualising entire machines.
+One of the benefits of spinning these projects up on containers is that I can experiment with a variety of programs without the hassle of virtualising entire machines.
 Just pull an image, run it, and when I'm done just tear it down.

 - First I'll need a network for the containers to communicate in and for the server to communicate to.
 - ```bash